Leading for Achievement

 Ask a question by email.
 The curriculum includes:

-Promoting discussion, debate and feedback are the tools leaders use to engage the thinking of their entire team and encourage their involvement in taking ownership, making suggestions, and solving problems.
+Advancing employee engagement happens when leaders utilize the Laws of Attraction.
+These seven principles assure leaders satisfy basic needs of their workers in seven essential areas encouraging wide participation, and making work more interesting.
+Promoting discussion, debate and feedback are used to engage the thinking of their entire team and encourage their involvement in taking ownership, making suggestions, and solving problems.
 Different perspectives and points-of-view offer a healthy diversity that makes groups smarter and more effective in working together.
 A robust learning environment evolves when the leader is approachable, has a willingness to listen, and creates a system that fosters continuous improvements, where everyone contributes and learns from one another.
+Leaders who embrace excellence, in themselves, and in those around them, do great things.

-The mindset of a champion calls for robust preparation, commitment, and focus on the task at hand.
-They have the right mental models and beliefs for leadership.
+Leadership that gets superior performance comes from a healthy mindset that strives for growth, and regular achievement.
+Champions arise out of robust preparation, commitment, and focus on the task at hand.
+They have the right mental models and beliefs.
 In comparison, many of those with great amounts of natural talent squander their skills.
-This session encourages leaders to challenge themselves to grow, overcome their obstacles, and be relentless and resilient in their work with others and their pursuit of achievement.
-Organizational success calls for personal character on every level, and even though it’s not about the leader, it’s up to them.
+This session encourages leaders to challenge themselves to grow, overcome their obstacles, and be relentless and resilient in their work with others, and their pursuit of their goals.
+Results flow from consistently hitting targets, demonstrating a winning work ethic, discipline in purpose, and unselfishly helping other people succeed.
+Organizational success calls for humility and personal character even though it’s not about the leader, it’s up to them.

 Sign up for 'The Leadership Story' my monthly leadership article, news, and upcoming events.